Learning from Informants: Relations between Learning Success Criteria: Informant Learning

 Let $L \subseteq \N$.
 If $L$ is recursively enumerable, we call $L$ a \emph{language}.
 In case its characteristic function is computable, we say it is a \emph{recursive language}.
 Moreover, we call $\CalL \subseteq \Pow(\N)$ a \emph{collection of (recursive) languages}, if every $L \in \CalL$ is a (recursive) language.
 In case there exists an enumeration $\{ L_\xi \mid \xi \in \Xi \}$ of $\CalL$, where $\Xi \subseteq \N$ is recursive and a computable function $f$ with $\ran(f) \subseteq \{0,1\}$ such that $x \in L_\xi \Leftrightarrow f(x,\xi)=1$ for all $\xi \in \Xi$ and $x \in \N$, we say $\CalL$ is an \emph{indexable family of recursive languages}.
 By definition indexable families are collections of recursive languages with a uniform decision procedure.

-Further, we fix a programming system $\varphi$ as introduced in \citet*{Roy-Cas:b:94}.
+Further, we fix a programming system $\varphi$ as introduced in \cite{Roy-Cas:b:94}.
 Briefly, in the $\varphi$-system, for a natural number $p$, we denote by $\varphi_p$ the partial computable function with program code $p$.
 We call $p$ an \emph{index} for $W_p := \dom(\varphi_p)$.
 For a finite set $X\subseteq\N$ we denote by $\ind(X)$ a canonical index for $X$.
 In reference to a Blum complexity measure, for all $p, t \in \N$, we denote by $W^t_p \subseteq W_p$ the recursive set of all natural numbers less or equal to $t$, on which the machine executing $p$ halts in at most $t$ steps.
-Moreover, by s-m-n we refer to a well-known recursion theoretic observation, which gives nice finite and infinite recursion theorems, like Case's Operator Recursion Theorem $\ORT$.
-Finally, we let $H = \{\,p \in \N\mid \varphi_p(p)\!\!\downarrow\,\}$ denote the halting problem.
+Moreover, by s-m-n we refer to a well-known recursion theoretic observation, which gives finite and infinite recursion theorems, like Case's Operator Recursion Theorem $\ORT$, \cite{case1974periodicity}.
+Inuitively, it states that for every recursive operator there is a computable function that is a fixed point of the action of the operator on the $\varphi$-system.
+Formally, a 1-1 version of this result reads as follows.